 So, how can you avoid an unhealthy emotional attachment even when you are prone to an anxious attachment style?

-How to date without getting attached
+Easy.
+By learning how to date casually without getting attached.

 1. Date multiple men at the same time

 Probably the most controversial tip on how to not get attached to a guy is to date multiple men at the same time.

 I know it gets a lot of women uncomfortable because you don’t see how that can increase your chances in love.
 Because you don’t want to be regarded as “that girl”.

 But like with any other dating advice on my blog, this point is about increasing your self-confidence and developing an abundance mindset.

 Dating multiple men at the same time does not mean that you become promiscuous and sleep with or even kiss any of them.

 All it means is that you get to know these men better and learn to evaluate possible suitors based on whether they can meet your needs and are ready to put in the investment.

 Instead of obsessing over just one guy that shows interest, you now are presented with an abundance of men which allows you to make an informed decision.